package types

 An Error describes a type-checking error; it implements the error interface.
 A "soft" error is an error that still permits a valid interpretation of a package (such as "unused variable"); "hard" errors may lead to unpredictable behavior if ignored. // file set for interpretation of Pos // error message // error position // if set, error is "soft" Error returns an error string formatted as follows: filename:line:column: message Error : error

 A Func represents a declared function, concrete method, or abstract (interface) method.
 Its Type() is always a *Signature.
 An abstract method may belong to many interfaces due to embedding.
 Exported reports whether the object is exported (starts with a capital letter).
 It doesn't take into account whether the object is in a local (function) scope or not.
 FullName returns the package- or receiver-type-qualified name of function or method obj.
 Id is a wrapper for Id(obj.Pkg(), obj.Name()).
 Name returns the object's (package-local, unqualified) name.
 Origin returns the canonical Func for its receiver, i.e. the Func object recorded in Info.Defs.
 For synthetic functions created during instantiation (such as methods on an instantiated Named type or interface methods that depend on type arguments), this will be the corresponding Func on the generic (uninstantiated) type.
 For all other Funcs Origin returns the receiver.
 Parent returns the scope in which the object is declared.
 The result is nil for methods and struct fields.
 Pkg returns the package to which the function belongs.
 The result is nil for methods of types in the Universe scope, like method Error of the error built-in interface type.
 Pos returns the declaration position of the object's identifier.
 Scope returns the scope of the function's body block.
-The result is nil for imported or instantiated functions and methods (but there is also no mechanism to get to an instantiated function). (*Func) String() string Type returns the object's type. *Func : Object *Func : expvar.Var *Func : fmt.Stringer func MissingMethod(V Type, T *Interface, static bool) (method *Func, wrongType bool) func NewFunc(pos token.Pos, pkg *Package, name string, sig *Signature) *Func func (*Func).Origin() *Func func (*Interface).ExplicitMethod(i int) *Func func (*Interface).Method(i int) *Func func (*Named).Method(i int) *Func func NewInterface(methods []*Func, embeddeds []*Named) *Interface func NewInterfaceType(methods []*Func, embeddeds []Type) *Interface func NewNamed(obj *TypeName, underlying Type, methods []*Func) *Named func (*Named).AddMethod(m *Func)
+The result is nil for imported or instantiated functions and methods (but there is also no mechanism to get to an instantiated function).
+Signature returns the signature (type) of the function or method. (*Func) String() string Type returns the object's type. *Func : Object *Func : expvar.Var *Func : fmt.Stringer func MissingMethod(V Type, T *Interface, static bool) (method *Func, wrongType bool) func NewFunc(pos token.Pos, pkg *Package, name string, sig *Signature) *Func func (*Func).Origin() *Func func (*Interface).ExplicitMethod(i int) *Func func (*Interface).Method(i int) *Func func (*Named).Method(i int) *Func func NewInterface(methods []*Func, embeddeds []*Named) *Interface func NewInterfaceType(methods []*Func, embeddeds []Type) *Interface func NewNamed(obj *TypeName, underlying Type, methods []*Func) *Named func (*Named).AddMethod(m *Func)

 An Importer resolves import paths to Packages.
 CAUTION: This interface does not support the import of locally vendored packages.
 See https://golang.org/s/go15vendor.
 If possible, external implementations should implement [ImporterFrom].
 Import returns the imported package for the given import path.
 The semantics is like for ImporterFrom.ImportFrom except that dir and mode are ignored (since they are not present).
 ImporterFrom (interface) *go/internal/srcimporter.Importer func go/importer.Default() Importer func go/importer.For(compiler string, lookup importer.Lookup) Importer func go/importer.ForCompiler(fset *token.FileSet, compiler string, lookup importer.Lookup) Importer